Gdogmacbobb/upload-now-works-fix-posting/replit.md

 # Overview
 YNFNY is a cross-platform Flutter mobile application designed as a social platform for street performers.
 It integrates multiple AI services, Supabase for backend services, and Stripe for payment processing.
 The project aims to provide a robust and engaging platform for street artists to connect with their audience and monetize their performances, supporting both mobile and web deployment.
-The application features a production-ready video preview with TikTok-style chrome, optimized for deployment.
+The application features a production-ready video preview with TikTok-style chrome and synchronized audio replay, optimized for deployment.

 # User Preferences
 Preferred communication style: Simple, everyday language.